Vector Pricing Guide

 Example 2: Shape/Size Changes Price

-The laser takes longer on intricate shapes compared to simple shapes, as the laser head has to move along the line it has to cut.
+The laser takes longer to cut out intricate shapes (such as a star) when compared to simple shapes (such as a circle), as the laser head has to move along the line it has to cut out.
 Therefore, a straight line will be quicker than a line with many bumps in it.

-- The more detailed the shape, the more it will cost
+- The more detailed the shape, the more time it will take the laser to cut out and the more it will cost.

 Example 3: Engraving Adds Significant Laser Time